 Route N9 (direction La Marsa, right after you pass the Carrefour on your left), Sidi Daoud

 Say hello to Kenza ben Gachem, founder of My Little Bagatelle, who is often found at the atelier with her mother-in-law.
-If you like their Matisse-inspired ceramic bowls, you’ll find other handcrafted furniture, textiles, and home décor to take home.
+You’ll find handcrafted furniture, textiles, and home décor to take home.
 Afterwards, grab a pastry at Palet Royal Patisserie, a French pastry shop right next door.

 Lyoum